Do you love spending time in the water? If so, you’re not alone. Watersports are a popular pastime for people of all ages and from all walks of life.

 You can waterski on two skis or one ski, also known as slalom.
 You can even barefoot ski (more on this below).

-Water skiing is more complicated than some other watersports like wakeboarding or kneeboarding.
-With water skiing, you have to balance on two narrow skis, one on each foot.
+Water skiing is more complicated than other watersports, like wakeboarding or kneeboarding.
+With water skiing, you must balance on two narrow skis, one on each foot.
 So it’s more challenging to get up and stay up on waterskis.

 No matter what your skill level, waterskiing is a great way to enjoy the water and get some exercise.
 So put on your life jacket, grab a tow rope, and hit the water.
 You might have the time of your life.

-One of the most popular beach activities, skimboarding is a watersport where you skim across shallow water on a thin board.
-Mostly done at the ocean, as waves roll in and then roll out, you toss the skimboard on a thin layer of water and step on the board.
+One of the most popular beach activities, skimboarding, is a watersport where you skim across shallow water on a thin board.
+Mostly done at the ocean, you toss the skimboard on a thin layer of water and step on the board as waves roll in and then roll out.

 Skimboarding requires a relatively flat beach, balance, and timing.
 The goal is to get the board to float on top of a thin layer of water.
 You run along the surf, drop the board on the water, and step on the board—like stepping on a rolling skateboard.

-You have to time your approach correctly and maintain balance as you step on the board and glide across the water.
+You must time your approach correctly and maintain balance as you step on the board and glide across the water.

 If you toss the board in water that is too deep or too shallow, it won’t work correctly, and you can end up face-first eating sand.

 Bodyboarding is also known as boogie boarding.
-The process is very similar to surfing in that the goal is to catch a wave and ride it as long as you can.
+The process is very similar to surfing in that the goal is to catch a wave and ride it as long as possible.

 A bodyboard is smaller than a surfboard and is made of foam.
 You lay on your stomach on the board as you ride the wave with bodyboarding.
 You don’t stand up like surfing.
 You still have to paddle to catch your wave, and some people use flippers to help.

-Renting a boogie board is a great way to start, or you can buy a board for about $30.
+Renting a boogie board is a great way to start, or you can buy one for about $30.

-So, if you want to try your hand at riding some waves, consider bodyboarding.
+So, if you want to try riding some waves, consider bodyboarding.
 It’s a lot of fun, and anyone can do it.